European stocks hit by ripple effects from Apple

 By Liisa Tuhkanen

-LONDON, July 22 (Reuters) - European shares dropped on Wednesday, dragged down by tech stocks after Apple Inc’s revenue forecast fell short of estimates, as the quarterly earnings season gathered pace in Europe and on Wall Street.
+LONDON, July 22 (Reuters) - European shares dropped in early trading on Wednesday, led lower by technology stocks after Apple Inc’s revenue forecast fell short of estimates, as the quarterly earnings season gathered pace in Europe and on Wall Street.

 Apple said on Tuesday it sold 47.5 million iPhones in the third quarter, up 35 percent from a year ago.
 But some analysts had expected around 49 million.
 It also forecast fourth-quarter revenue of $49 billion to $51 billion, missing analysts’ average estimate of $51.13 billion according to Thomson Reuters I/B/E/S.